ettorezamponi/RAMSES-Reusability/README.md

    ```

    To run the script in **Windows**, instead, you need a Bash interpreter such as the one provided by [Git Bash](https://gitforwindows.org), if you do not have it yet.
 During installation, be sure to select the 'Git Bash Here' option in the shell context selection window.
 Then launch 'GitBash' terminal and execute the script, otherwise windows is not able to interpret bash commands.

-   In **Linux** you may first have to assign permissions to the file via the command `sudo chmod +x SETUP_ICSE.sh`.

-   If you encounter input problem through CLI, launch the command `./SETUP_ICSE.sh`.

 ## Dashboard
 Once the application has been started, the only service we can interact with during the run is the RAMSES dashboard, by clicking the localhost address (in Docker, ports of the image called *ramses-dashboard*).